SitwalaM/zindi_mlops/README.md

 # Limitations and Risks

-The trainining dataset is not enough to provide useful translation, training should be extended as more translation data becomes available.
+The trainining dataset is not enough to provide very useful translation, training should be extended as more translation data becomes available.

 # Performance
 Validation Bleu Score: 5.04%